Dear Church, It’s time to stop playing defense

 quarterback, american football, sport-4020388.jpg

-But the good news is this…it’s not our job to put the fires out.
+It’s not our job to put the fires out.
 It’s our job to preach the Gospel and to get our congregations doing the same.
 As Charles Spurgeon once said, “It’s the whole business of the whole church to preach the whole Gospel to the whole world.

-Pastors, church leaders, youth leaders, it’s time to play some offense.
+Pastors, church leaders, youth leaders: it’s time to play some offense.

 This book demonstrates the power of playing offense (sharing the Gospel and mobilizing believers to share the Gospel) over defense.
 There’s no defensive strategy in the world (prison, rehab, moral education, etc) that could have rescued my family.
 But the Gospel turned my family from street fighters into street preachers, almost over night.